The local circular law II: the edge case: Introduction

 We were able to control $G_{ij}(E + \ii \eta)$ for the energy parameter $E$ in any compact set and for sufficiently small $\eta$ so as to use the formula \eqref{id0} for functions $F$ at scales $N^{-1/2+ \e}$.
 We proved that, in particular, the Stieltjes transform $m=N^{-1}\sum G_{ii}$ converges to $m_{\rm c}(w,z)$, a fixed point of the self-consistent equation \be g(m)=\frac{1+w\, m(1+m)^2}{|z|^2-1} \ee when $||z| - 1|\ge \tau > 0$.
 In this region of $z$, the fixed point equation is stable.
 However, for $ |z |-1=\oo(1)$, (\ref{defmc1Y}) becomes unstable when $|w|$ is small.
 In this paper, we will show that $m$ is still close to the fix point of this equation under the additional condition that the third moments of the matrix entries vanish.
 With this condition, we can compare $m$ of our model with the corresponding quantity for the Gaussian ensemble.
 In order to carry out this comparison, we prove a local circular law for the Ginibre ensemble near the edge $ |z |-1=\oo(1)$ in Section 4.
 We now outline the proof of the main result, Theorem \ref{z1}.
 Step 1: we use the Hermitization technique to convert the Theorem \ref{z1} into the problem on the distribution of the eigenvalues $\lambda_i$'s of $(X-z)^*(X-z)$.
 Step 2: for the eigenvalues of order 1, i.e. $\lambda_i\geq \e$ for some $\e>0$, we will control $\sum \log (\lambda_i)$ via an analysis of the self-consistent equations of the Green functions

-Step 3: for the eigenvalues of order $\oo(1)$, we will show that $\sum \log (\lambda_i)$ of our model has the same asymptotic distribution as the Ginibre ensemble via the Green function comparison method first used in \cite{ErdYauYin2010PTRF}.
-Step 4: combining the previous steps, we show a local circular law for the Ginibre ensemble.
+Step 3: for the eigenvalues of order $\oo(1)$, we will show that $\sum \log (\lambda_i)$ of our model has the same asymptotic distribution as the Ginibre ensemble, via the Green function comparison method first used in \cite{ErdYauYin2010PTRF}.
+The local circular law for the Ginibre ensemble is proved in Appendix \ref{App:Ginibre}.
+Step 4: combining the previous steps, we conclude the proof of the local circular law on the edge.